The 5000 Year Leap

 Principles 3 & 4

-Principle 3: The most promising way method of securing a virus and morally stable people is to elect virtuous leaders.
+Principle 3: The most promising method of securing a virus and morally stable people is to elect virtuous leaders.

 Principle 4: Without religion the government of a free people cannot be maintained.